 Teething can begin as early as three months of age.
 Once it starts, you’ll periodically see your little one’s sleep disrupted when a new tooth is coming in.
 Pain associated with teething will be acute enough to affect sleep during the day or two that the new tooth is erupting through the gums.
 That’s when your baby will be in the most discomfort.
 If you’re wondering if teething is the problem, a good way to judge is by observing their behaviour during the day.
 Teething will not only affect your baby when they’re sleeping.
 If they’re only struggling during sleep-time, then something else is going on.
 If they’re excessively drooling, have red cheeks, are rejecting their food, trying to bite, chew, or suck on anything and everything, or are generally more irritable, then you can blame those teeth.

-For those couple days that your son or daughter is struggling with a new tooth (or teeth), try extra soothing, frozen, wet washcloths for them to suck on, chilled teething rings, and possibly infant pain reliever.
+For those couple of days that your son or daughter is struggling with a new tooth (or teeth), try extra soothing, frozen, wet washcloths for them to suck on, chilled teething rings, and possibly infant pain reliever.
 Once that tooth is through you can go back to your regular routine.

+So much development happens in a baby’s first year of life.
 Year one is a crazy ride but it’s a lot of fun and there aren’t nearly as many changes affecting sleep after you’re through it.
 So hang in there and enjoy every second because before you can believe it, you’ll be into year two.